Completed research projects

 Current and future operations are very complex, so a comprehensive situational picture is necessary to reduce complexity and provide decision-makers with the information they need.
 Especially in urban environments, large amounts of heterogeneous data need to be integrated and visualized.
 NIKE DHQ-RADIV is part of the overall NIKE program and aims to quickly integrate and visualize data to create a comprehensive operational picture.
 It is designed to ensure the collaboration of different visualization systems across the reality-virtuality continuum.
 Currently, there are only individual applications without collaboration options.

-NIKE-MED - Sustainable Interdisciplinarity in complex underground operations - Medical Treatment
+NIKE-MED - Sustainable interdisciplinarity in complex underground operations - Medical Treatment

 2021 - 2023